 Selling any items you don't use is another great tactic for making some money you can put towards your holiday debt.
 This can be anything from presents you never used, gently used toys, electronics, clothing etc. Once you have some things to sell, post them on Craigslist or another retail website you feel comfortable using.
 There are also phone apps for buying and selling used stuff that are worth checking out.

 Tax refund time can be exciting with all the possibilities of what you can do with the money.
 But if you are carrying around holiday debt, this is where that money should go.
-Not as exciting as a new wardrobe or whatever else you had in mind, but not having debt looming over your head will feel much better.
+Not as exciting as a new wardrobe, but not having debt looming over your head will feel much better.

-Once you have managed to pay off your holiday debt, you will be able to focus putting that extra money towards other financial goals like building you retirement nest egg, an emergency fund, a vacation or even for a down payment for a house.
-In order to make this a reality, you need to make sure you are setting up a personal budget and bringing down your expenses.
+With your holiday debt paid off, you will be able to put that extra money towards other financial goals.
+Help yourself make this a reality by setting up a personal budget and bringing down your expenses.
 By doing this, you will be in a better position to keep yourself debt free when the holidays come around next year!